bathing and drying puppy

 I have a handsfree dog Dryer, the Oster 309.
 I could not be happier with the purchase.
 The dryer is quiet and lets out warm air so that it doesn't burn the skin.
 I would not recommend a human hand drier, it gets too hot.

-During her first bath.....
-Wink
+During her first bath..... :wink:

-Sooo sleepy after her first bath......
-Laughing
+Sooo sleepy after her first bath...... :lol:

-((I can't believe she EVER fit in the sink!!!!!!
-Rolling Eyes )
+((I can't believe she EVER fit in the sink!!!!!! :roll: )

 If you are bathing, always brush out completely 1st - it will go a long way to preventing mats.
 The small tangles that would have been easy to brush out become like felt after they are wet in a bath.